-Citizenship ceremony - A citizenship ceremony took place at the Winton Memorial Hall at 11am on 9 February 2024.
-This is a ceremony to celebrate people becoming New Zealanders and everyone is welcome to attend.
+Citizenship ceremony - Staff are arranging a citizenship ceremony that will be held at 11am on 9 February 2024 at the Winton Memorial hall.
+This ceremony celebrates people becoming New Zealanders and everyone is welcome to attend.
 Great South and SpaceOps draft statement of intents - staff will be preparing reports to Council introducing these two draft statement of intents.
 Council will be able to provide feedback on the statements.